bryanjhdang/bryanjhdang/README.md

 ## Hi, I'm Bryan 👋
 I'm a Computer Science student at SFU, and a fledgling software developer that likes making cool stuff.
-I'm into all sorts of RPG / TTRPGs, video games, and constantly looking for fun things to work on!
+I'm into all sorts of RPG / TTRPGs, video games, and constantly looking for fun things to work on.

-Feel free to check out my personal website to see what I'm up to.
+Check out my personal website to see what I'm up to!

 ## Contact
 - [LinkedIn](https://www.linkedin.com/in/bryanjhdang/)